Built-in Tools

 description:

-"An agent that analyzes uploaded documents, extracts key information, and saves processed results or reports to the filesystem",
+"An agent that analyzes uploaded documents and saves processed results",

 instruction:

-"Load and analyze uploaded documents, then save your findings, summaries, or processed data to files for future reference",
+"Load and analyze uploaded documents, then save findings and summaries to files",

 tools: [